-- (1) Admission to the Master's examination will only be authorised for those who - 1. are enrolled in the International Master's degree programme in Art History and Museology at Heidelberg University, - 2. have not lost their entitlement to take the final examinations in the International Master's degree programme in Art History and Museology, or a similar degree programme. - (2) For admission to the Master's thesis, certificates must be presented with proof of the following:

-successful completion of the modules, lectures and courses listed in Appendix 1, comprising the total number of credits stated in § 3.
+- (1) Admission to the individual examinations for the Master's examination will only be authorised for those who: - 1. are enrolled at Heidelberg University in the Master's degree programme in Religious Studies, - 2. have not lost their entitlement to take the final examinations in the Master's degree programme Religious Studies. - (2) For admission to the Master's thesis, certificates must be presented with proof of the following: - 1. passed modules, lectures and courses listed in Appendix 1 according to the credit points stated in § 3, - 2. passed modules, lectures and courses in the minor subject according to the credit points stated in § 3, provided that the specialisation in Religious Studies listed in Appendix 1, table 2 has not been selected. - (3) The Master's thesis must be submitted prior to taking the final oral examination.